-During the South Africa years, Langer apprenticed as a bricklayer and began to take on construction work.
+During his time in South Africa, Joseph apprenticed as a bricklayer and began to take construction jobs.
+In 1891, Joseph (age 19) went to London where he established his own construction company.
+By 1893, he returned to Johannesburg where he continued in the construction business.
 Many of his jobs consisted of home-building.
 But there were other projects that supported the South African mining industry, including construction of a cyanide plant.
 I wasn’t able to find any details about this job, but then (as now) gold cyanidation was an important means of extracting gold in mining operations.

 In 1908 (when Langer was 36), he left South Africa for the San Francisco/Oakland area.
 There, he continued to build homes for a living.